raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 ## Introduction

-Lightning Terminal, developed by Lighining Labs, aims at providing additional tools for LND node operators to manage their node and channel balances.
-Below is a summary of Lighting Terminal's features:
+Lightning Terminal, developed by Lightning Labs, aims to provide additional tools for LND node operators to manage their node and channel balances.
+Below is a summary of Lightning Terminal's features:

 * Visualize your channel balances in a web GUI
 * Run a single daemon (`litd`) that integrates the Loop (`loopd`), Pool (`poold`) and Faraday (`faraday`) daemons